 Deferment for Reasons of Enrichment

 Candidates may be eligible to defer the term of matriculation for reasons of enrichment opportunities.
 Reasons for personal and professional enrichment may be wide-ranging and subject to the interpretation of the college admission committee.
 These may include, but are not limited to, additional higher education opportunities, research and employment opportunities conducive to building a robust curriculum and/or career vita (CV), or service and volunteer opportunities.
-In keeping with AAMC Application and Acceptance Protocols for applicants stating that “on or before April 30, choose the school or program to which you (the candidate) plan to matriculate and promptly withdraw your acceptances from all other schools or programs”, all requests for deferment of matriculation for reasons of enrichment must be received by no later than May 1st prior to the start of classes for the matriculating M.D. cohort later that same July.
+In keeping with AAMC Application and Acceptance Protocols for applicants stating that “on or before April 30, choose the school or program to which you (the candidate) plan to matriculate and promptly withdraw your acceptances from all other schools or programs”, all requests for deferment of matriculation for reasons of enrichment must be received by no later than May 1 before the start of classes for the matriculating M.D. cohort later that same July.

 Candidates are advised that certain circumstances may adversely impact their deferment status once granted a deferment of matriculation to the M.D program at NEOMED.
-These may include any significant changes to a candidate’s academic record and/or any infractions of a legal, academic, or professionalism nature.
+These may include any significant changes to a candidate’s academic record and/or any infractions of a legal, academic or professionalism nature.
 The AMCAS primary and secondary applications for admission will serve as reference points for disclosure of any such infractions or academic updates and all candidates are subject to a new criminal background check (CBC) prior to matriculation into the M.D. program.
-The college of medicine admissions committee shall be the determining authority as to whether any academic changes or infractions may result in a rescission of acceptance and the candidate’s eligibility to matriculate to the college of medicine.
+The College of Medicine admissions committee shall be the determining authority as to whether any academic changes or infractions may result in a rescission of acceptance and the candidate’s eligibility to matriculate to the College of Medicine.